Enjoy making some of these traditional South African recipes to add to your homeschool learning experience about South Africa.

 Serve on mielie pap or rice.

-Frikkadels are really just smallish meat balls.
+Frikkadels are really just small meat balls.
 They can be sweetened with chutney or flavored with herbs or even tomato based using some tomato puree for a different twist.

 Onion finely chopped